edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/quickstart.rst

     .. image:: images/quickstart/new_eap_dialog_filled.png
        :align: center

 This will copy the template to create your application.
-Now the SDK window shows your application as follows.
+Now the Toolkit window shows your application as follows.

     .. image:: images/quickstart/edgestreamsdk_new_eap_created.png
        :align: center